Jane Fonda: Career

-1960s
+1959–1969: Early roles and breakthrough

 Fonda's stage work in the late 1950s laid the foundation for her film career in the 1960s.
 She averaged almost two movies a year throughout the decade, starting in 1960 with Tall Story, in which she recreated one of her Broadway roles as a college cheerleader pursuing a basketball star, played by Anthony Perkins.
-Frequent collaborator Robert Redford also made his debut in that film.
 Period of Adjustment and Walk on the Wild Side followed in 1962.
-The latter, in which she played a prostitute, earned her a Golden Globe for Most Promising Newcomer.
-In 1963, she appeared in Sunday in New York.
+In Walk on the Wild Side, Fonda played a prostitute and earned a Golden Globe for Most Promising Newcomer.
+In 1963, she starred in Sunday in New York.
 Newsday called her "the loveliest and most gifted of all our new young actresses".
 However, she also had detractors – in the same year, the Harvard Lampoon named her the "Year's Worst Actress" for The Chapman Report.
+Her next two pictures, Joy House and Circle of Love (both 1964), were made in France; with the latter, Fonda became one of the first American film stars to appear nude in a foreign movie.
+She was offered the coveted role of Lara in Doctor Zhivago, but turned it down because she didn't want to go on location for nine months.

 Fonda's career breakthrough came with Cat Ballou (1965), in which she played a schoolmarm-turned-outlaw.
 This comedy Western received five Oscar nominations, with Lee Marvin winning best actor, and was one of the year's top ten films at the box office.
 It was considered by many to have been the film that brought Fonda to bankable stardom.
-The following year, she had a starring role in The Chase opposite Robert Redford, in their first film together, and two-time Oscar winner Marlon Brando.
+The following year, she had a starring role in The Chase opposite Robert Redford, in their first film together, with two-time Oscar winner Marlon Brando.
 The film received some positive reviews, but Fonda's performance was noticed by Variety magazine: "Jane Fonda, as Redford's wife and the mistress of wealthy oilman James Fox, makes the most of the biggest female role."
+She returned to France to make The Game Is Over (1966), often described as her sexiest film, and appeared in the August 1966 issue of Playboy, in paparazzi shots taken on the set.
+Fonda immediately sued the magazine for publishing them without her consent.
 After this came the comedies Any Wednesday (1966), opposite Jason Robards and Dean Jones, and Barefoot in the Park (1967), again co-starring Redford.